Metformin: Effect, Side Effects & Avoiding Diarrhoea

 • Swallow tablets whole with a glass of water.

-• Modified-release tablets (metformin XR/SR) cause fewer gastrointestinal complaints than immediate-release tablets — ask your doctor about switching if problems persist.
+• Modified-release tablets (metformin XR/SR) cause fewer gastrointestinal complaints than immediate-release tablets – with persistent complaints, ask the doctor about a switch.

-• If a dose is missed, skip it — never double up, simply continue with the next regular dose.
+• Skip a forgotten dose – never take a double dose, simply continue with the next regular intake.

 Record your intake schedule and all medications in your digital medication plan.

-Approximately 15–20% of patients experience gastrointestinal complaints at the start of therapy, and around 5–10% stop therapy for this reason.
-This is avoidable: almost all these complaints occur when metformin is taken on an empty stomach or at too high a starting dose.
-With the slow titration schedule from chapter 3 and intake with meals, most complaints resolve on their own within 2–4 weeks.
+About 15–20% of patients have gastrointestinal complaints at the start of therapy, and about 5–10% stop the therapy because of them.
+This is avoidable: almost all of these complaints occur when metformin is taken on an empty stomach or in too high a starting dose.
+With the slow build-up schedule from chapter 3 and taking it with a meal, most complaints disappear by themselves after 2–4 weeks.

 SymptomFrequencyCourse

-DiarrhoeaVery commonUsually in the first 2–4 weeks, then improves
+DiarrhoeaVery commonMostly in the first 2–4 weeks, then improves

 NauseaVery commonOften only at the start of therapy

-Abdominal pain / bloatingVery commonImproves when taken with meals
+Abdominal pain / bloatingVery commonImprove when taken with a meal

-Loss of appetiteVery commonMay contribute to weight loss
+Loss of appetiteVery commonCan contribute to weight reduction

 Vitamin B12 deficiency: the underestimated long-term side effect

-This is the side effect most frequently overlooked.
-Metformin inhibits vitamin B12 absorption in the gut — via a mechanism involving the intrinsic factor-calcium complex.
+This is the side effect that is most frequently overlooked.
+Metformin inhibits the absorption of vitamin B12 in the gut – via a mechanism that acts on the so-called intrinsic factor–calcium complex.
 Between 10 and 30% of long-term users develop a clinically relevant vitamin B12 deficiency over time.

-The insidious problem: the symptoms of vitamin B12 deficiency — tingling and numbness in the hands and feet, fatigue, difficulty concentrating — are identical to those of diabetic neuropathy.
-Many patients (and doctors) automatically attribute these complaints to the diabetes, without considering metformin as a possible cause.
-Yet the solution is simple: a vitamin B12 blood test and supplementation if needed.
+The treacherous problem: the symptoms of a vitamin B12 deficiency – tingling and numbness in the hands and feet, fatigue, concentration problems – resemble exactly the symptoms of a diabetic neuropathy.
+Many patients (and doctors) automatically attribute these complaints to the diabetes, without thinking of metformin as a possible cause.
+Yet the solution would be simple: a vitamin B12 check and, where appropriate, supplementation.

-Particularly relevant: anyone also taking pantoprazole or another PPI faces a doubled risk — PPIs also inhibit vitamin B12 absorption.
-The combination metformin + PPI is extremely common in practice and should always be accompanied by regular B12 monitoring.
+Particularly relevant: anyone who at the same time takes pantoprazole or another PPI has a double risk – PPIs also inhibit vitamin B12 absorption.
+The combination of metformin + PPI is extremely common in practice and should always be accompanied by a regular B12 check.

-Practical tip: annual vitamin B12 check With metformin use for more than one year: have vitamin B12 blood levels checked at least once a year.
-If deficiency is confirmed: vitamin B12 orally 1,000 µg/day or by injection. brite's dose reminder helps you keep track.
+Practical tip: an annual vitamin B12 check With metformin intake longer than a year: have the vitamin B12 level in the blood checked at least once a year.
+With a proven deficiency: vitamin B12 orally 1,000 µg/day or as an injection.
+The brite intake reminder reminds you of it.

-Lactic acidosis is the most feared metformin complication — and at the same time the rarest: fewer than 1 case per 10,000 patient-years.
-It occurs when lactic acid accumulates in the blood because the body cannot break it down quickly enough.
-This occurs almost exclusively when metformin is taken under circumstances that are actually contraindications — severe kidney failure, dehydration, heart failure with oxygen deficiency, or after contrast dye administration.
+Lactic acidosis is the most feared metformin complication – and at the same time the rarest: fewer than 1 case per 10,000 patient-years.
+It arises when lactic acid (lactate) accumulates in the blood because the body cannot break it down fast enough.
+This happens almost exclusively when metformin is taken under circumstances that are actually contraindications – severe kidney weakness, dehydration, heart failure with oxygen deficiency, or after the administration of contrast medium.

 Warning signs of lactic acidosis: act immediately!
 Nausea, vomiting, abdominal pain, muscle cramps, extreme weakness, rapid deep breathing, confusion.
-For these symptoms: stop metformin immediately and go to A&E!
+With these symptoms: stop metformin immediately and go to the emergency department!

-Metformin has a manageable interaction profile — but the few clinically relevant interactions are significant.
-The two most important: alcohol and iodinated contrast dye.
-Check all combinations with the interaction check.
+Metformin has a manageable interaction profile – but the few clinically relevant interactions are significant.
+The two most important: alcohol and iodine-containing contrast media.
+Check all combinations in the interaction check.

-Iodinated contrast dye (CT, angiography): the 48-hour rule
+Iodine-containing contrast medium (CT, angiography): the 48-hour rule

-This interaction is highly clinically relevant and frequently forgotten.
-Iodinated contrast dye can acutely impair kidney function — sometimes even in patients with previously normal renal values.
-Since metformin is renally excreted, a sudden decline in kidney function can lead to a rise in metformin levels and thereby to lactic acidosis risk.
-The rule: stop metformin 48 hours before CT or angiography, check kidney values after the procedure, and only then restart.
-This information must be actively communicated at every CT registration.
+This interaction is highly clinically relevant and is frequently forgotten.
+Iodine-containing contrast media can acutely worsen kidney function – sometimes even in patients with previously normal kidney values.
+Since metformin is excreted via the kidneys, a sudden kidney function disorder can lead to a rise in the metformin level and thereby to the lactic acidosis risk.
+The rule: stop metformin 48 hours before the CT or the angiography, check the kidney values after the procedure, and only then restart.
+This information must be actively communicated at every CT booking.

 Substance / medicationInteractionRecommendation

-AlcoholIncreases lactic acidosis risk; can enhance hypoglycaemiaOnly in small amounts, never on an empty stomach.
-With chronic use: metformin contraindicated
+AlcoholIncreases the risk of lactic acidosis, can enhance low blood sugarOnly in small amounts, never on an empty stomach.
+With chronic consumption: metformin contraindicated

-Iodinated contrast dye (CT)Acute renal impairment → metformin accumulationStop 48h before and after CT; only restart after renal check
+Iodine-containing contrast media (CT)Acute worsening of kidney function → metformin accumulationStop 48 h before and after CT, only restart after a kidney check

-NSAIDs (ibuprofen, diclofenac)Can impair kidney functionShort-term use usually possible; monitor kidneys with long-term use.
-Prefer paracetamol (acetaminophen)
+NSAIDs (ibuprofen, diclofenac)Can worsen kidney functionPossible short-term, monitor kidney values with long-term intake.
+Prefer paracetamol

-ACE inhibitors / sartansCan affect kidney function; also blood glucose-loweringMonitor kidney values; dose adjustment may be needed
+ACE inhibitors / sartansCan affect kidney function, simultaneously blood-sugar-loweringCheck kidney values, dose adjustment if needed

-Insulin / sulphonylureasCombination increases hypoglycaemia riskMonitor blood glucose more frequently; adjust insulin dose if needed
+Insulin / sulfonylureasThe combination increases the hypoglycaemia riskCheck blood sugar more often, adjust insulin dose if needed

-Diuretics (furosemide, torasemide)Can lead to dehydration and renal impairmentDrink adequate fluids; monitor kidney values
+Diuretics (furosemide, torasemide)Can lead to dehydration and worsening of kidney functionDrink enough, check kidney values

-NICE guidelines and international guidance continue to recommend metformin as first-line therapy for patients without high cardiovascular risk.
-In patients with established heart disease, heart failure, or kidney disease, SGLT2 inhibitors and GLP-1 receptor agonists are recommended on an equal footing or even preferentially.
-This does not mean metformin is being replaced — rather, it is increasingly being combined with these agents.
+The National Care Guideline on type 2 diabetes (version 3.0, 2023) still recommends metformin as first-line therapy for patients without a high cardiovascular risk.
+In patients with existing heart disease, heart failure, or kidney impairment, SGLT2 inhibitors and GLP-1 agonists are recommended on an equal footing or even preferentially.
+This does not mean that metformin is replaced – rather that it is increasingly combined with these substances.

 HbA1c reduction1.0–1.5%0.7–1.0%1.0–1.8%